Snoring Solutions and Sleep Apnea Treatment in San Antonio, TX!Dr. Lauren Malitz on CPAP Machine - Advanced Dental Associates Read Transcript

 At a follow-up appointment, we’ll have a final fitting and make any necessary adjustments in order to make your oral appliance comfortable and easy to wear.
 You’ll be sleeping more soundly and feeling better during the day before you know it!

 If you are suffering from heavy snoring or think you may have sleep apnea, don’t suffer any more sleepless nights and half-awake days.
-Call Dr. Malitz today for sleep apnea treatment at 210-819-5233, or request an appointment using our online form.
+Call Dr. Malitz and the rest of the Advanced Dental Associates team today for sleep apnea treatment at 210-819-5233, or request an appointment at our San Antonio, TX officeusing our online form.
 We look forward to helping you!